-- While the dough is rising, prepare the eggplant by frying in olive oil in a small pan until lightl golden brown.
+- While the dough is rising, prepare the eggplant by frying in olive oil in a small pan until light golden brown.
 Remove with slotted spoon and drain on paper towels.

-- For the pizza, preheat oven (with pizza stone if you have one) to 500 degrees F. Place rack in the center of the oven.
+- For the pizza, heat oven (with pizza stone if you have one) to 500 degrees F on center rack.

-- Stretch out your dough and push downward in center with fingers to desired shape and size.
+- Stretch dough and push downward in center with fingers to desired shape and size.

 - Dust pizza peel (or parchment paper) with a little cornmeal and lay down your dough on top of it, reshaping it and leaving a little more thickness on the edges.

 - Spread out layer of sauce in center of dough, leaving about an inch for the crust.